zenrosadira/abap-tbox-random-data/README.md

 <img src="https://i.ibb.co/r3DVCdF/random-data-ex-png.jpg" alt="random-data-ex-png" width="800" height="400">

 A utility class that simplifies the generation of random data and allows for quick population of variables (tables, structures, scalar data).
-The data generated is devoid of meaning but respects the constraints of the domain: if fixed values are expected, one of these values will be randomly assigned; if a check table is assigned to the domain, values will be extracted from the check table.
+The data generated is devoid of meaning but is consistent with types domain: if fixed values are expected, one of these values will be randomly assigned; if a value table is assigned, values will be randomly chosen from there.
 Additionally, it is possible to configure ranges and value dimensions.

  It can be useful for preparing performance stress tests or managing test automation.